wvanderp/notes/Ideas/free-ideas.md

 Like:

-- ten past a quarter to two
+- Ten past a quarter to two
 - Four o'clock in London
 - The exact moment of death of Archduke Ferdinand
 - In thirty-five minutes till five past one
 - 4 minutes till the whole hour
 - 982 minutes since midnight
 - Just shy of two-thirds into the journey from sunrise to sunset.
-- the hands on the clock are pointing down
+- The hands on the clock are pointing down
-- the time in another timezone
+- The time in another timezone

 Another way is to show the time visually.
 Like:

-- a binary clock
+- A binary clock
-- hex clcok
+- Hex clock
-- a clock that shows the time in Roman numerals
+- A clock that shows the time in Roman numerals
-- a sundial
+- A sundial
-- a clock that only contains half of the day
+- A clock that only contains half of the day
-- a clock that has the numbers in the wrong order
+- A clock that has the numbers in the wrong order
-- just the sun in the sky
+- Just the sun in the sky
-- procentage of the cock
+- Percentage of the cock
-- ange of the hands
+- Ange of the hands
-- forain language
+- Foreign language

-- live of clock
+- Live of clock
-- Google streetview of clock
+- Google Street view of a clock
-- links to songs
+- Links to songs
-- analoge 24 hour clock
+- Analog 24 hour clock

 ### Implementation

 We need a definition file to define the times and how to tell them.
 We can have functions that extend a time to include some time before or after it.
 Like `if it were 1945 now, it would be 5 minutes till the fat man was dropped on Nagasaki`.

-We also need a little linting program that checks the coverage of the clock.
+We also need a little linting program that checks the clock coverage.
 It should be possible to tell the time in every minute of the day and that we have a few options for each minute.

 ## Picnic prediction integration